Ukasha-hub/job-hunt/README.md

 This is a job finding website where:

-- Users can login annd register
+- Users can login and register
-- users can view jobs and details
+- Users can view jobs and their details
-- users can apply for job
+- users can apply for jobs
-- user can post job if he/she is an emloyer
+- user can post job if he/she is an employer
 - user can change their profile
-- employers can update the job details, they also can delete
+- employers can update their job details, they also can delete their posted job